lukejharmon/lanyon/chapters_preref/chapter8_fitdiscrete_pre.md

 One problem that arises sometimes in maximum likelihood optimization happens when instead of a peak, the likelihood surface has a long flat “ridge” of equally likely parameter values.
 In the case of the Mk model, it is common to find that all values of $q$ greater than a certain value have the same likelihood.
 This is because above a certain rate, evolution has been so rapid that all traces of the history of evolution of that character have been obliterated.
 After this point, character states of each lineage are random, and have no relationship to the shape of the phylogenetic tree.
 Our optimization techniques will not work in this case because there is no value of q that has a higher likelihood than other values.
 Once we get onto the ridge, all values of $q$ have the same likelihood.

 For Mk models, there is a simple test that allows us to recognize when the likelihood surface has a long ridge, and $q$ values cannot be estimated.
 I like to call this test the “total garbage” test because it can tell you if your data are “garbage” with respect to historical inference – that is, your data have no information about historical patterns of trait change.
+One can predict states just as well by choosing each species at random.

-To carry out the total garbage test, imagine that you are just drawing trait values out of a hat.
+To carry out the total garbage test, imagine that you are just drawing trait values at random.
 That is, each species has some probability $p$ of having character state 0, and some probability ($1 - p$) of having state 1 (one can also generalize this test to multi-state models).
-This model is easy to write down.
+This likelihood is easy to write down.
 For a tree of size $n$, the probability of drawing $n_0$ species with state 0 is:

 (eq.
 8.2)
 <div>